EricPostMaster/face-scroller-demo/README.md

 - What ideas could use more head/face movements?

+## High Score Board

+- A Top 5 score board appears to the right of the game.
+When you finish a run and your score is good enough for the Top 5, you'll be prompted to enter your name.
+Scores are saved to localStorage so they'll persist in your browser.
+- To clear saved scores, click the "Reset Scores" button in the scoreboard and confirm.

 ## How it works ⚙️

 - The demo uses your webcam feed and a lightweight face-tracking approach (browser-based JS) to estimate where your face is in the frame.
 The detected position is mapped to the player's movement on screen. 🕵️‍♂️➡️🕹️